 It sounds silly, but it’s true.
 If you take a close look at some of the audio-animatronic robots used inside the Spaceship Earth attraction at EPCOT, you may recognize some of them from earlier days at the Hall of Presidents attraction.
 That’s because Disney repurposes audio-animatronic robots when possible and feasible.
 Once inside the Spaceship Earth attraction, you’ll notice that the Greek scholar in one scene is actually a recycled William Henry Harrison robot.
 One of the Roman soldiers in the attraction was once Zachary Taylor in the Hall of Presidents, and the Roman Senator was once President Theodore Roosevelt.
 Repurposed Presidents Franklin Pierce, John Tyler, William Howard Taft and John Adams can also be seen inside the Spaceship Earth attraction.
 Presidents Dwight David Eisenhower and Ulysses S. Grant also retired at EPCOT.

-1. President Trump is the newest to move in.
+1. President Biden is the newest to move in.

-The Hall of Presidents closed in January of 2017 so that Imagineers could begin the work of bringing President Donald J. Trump to life as part of the attraction.
-It had been closed for almost a full year when it soft-opened on December 18, 2017.
-It was fully re-opened to all Guests on December 19, 2017 and debuted Donald Trump as the 45th President of these United States.
+The Hall of Presidents closed so that Imagineers could begin the work of bringing President Biden to life as part of the attraction.
+The attraction reopened in July 2021 debuting Joe Biden as the 46th President of the United States.